bioinfomethods/panelapp/README.md

 pre-commit run --all-files
 ```

 The pre-commit hooks are defined in [pre-commit config](./.pre-commit-config.yaml).
-To run all hooks before commit, use
+To run all hooks automatically
+before commit, use

 ```shell
 pre-commit install